THE LOST ART OF LETTER WRITING

 CONSISTENCY

-Most folks in prison carry a deep wound of abandonment.
+Many folks carry a deep wound of abandonment—parishioner and prisoner alike.
 They’ve been dropped or forgotten repeatedly.
-We can either be part of the healing of this wound, or a deepening of it.
-It can be devastating for someone in prison to begin a relationship with someone on the outside and then have that relationship terminated prematurely because the person on the outside has lost interest or gets too busy to stay in touch.
+We team members can be part of the healing of this wound or a deepening of it.
+It can be devastating for anyone to begin a relationship, and then have that relationship terminated because the person on the other end lost interest or got too busy to stay in touch.
+Imagine this happens while in prison.
+Imagine this happens while you’re writing to someone in prison.

-Consistency, then, is even more important than the content of your letters.
-It communicates to them that they are valuable.
+Consistency, then, is even more important than the content of our letters.
+It communicates to all of us that we are valuable.
 Not disposable or forgettable.

 So pick a day of the week—every other week.
+Maybe a specific time of day.
 Put it on the calendar.
-(Seriously, do this now.)
+(Seriously.
+Stop and do this now.)

-Look at this quick video of a team member reviewing her year’s worth of letters with her released friend, Paul—now home and sitting at her kitchen table his first week home.
+Watch this quick video of a team member reviewing her year’s worth of letters with her released friend, Paul—now home and sitting at her kitchen table his first week out.
 This is consistency.

 CURIOSITY

-We don’t give advice, coach, correct, or mentor.
+We’re not here to give advice, to coach, correct, or mentor.
+We listen!
+Everyone is new here.
+This is the first learning module!
 We may learn something that concerns us, or bothers us.
 The holiest stance is to be curious.
-To wonder, with compassion: What’s the story that has brought this person to this belief, desire, or attitude?
-And: Do I have assumptions I could re-examine?
+To wonder, with compassion: What’s the story that has brought this person to this belief, desire, action, or attitude?
+Do I have assumptions that I get to re-examine?

 Curiosity frees us from judgment, and opens the gift of better questions.
 And much more exciting conversations.